Cioraz/blog/content/posts/BufferOverflow101.md

     Command: `r $(python2 -c 'print "A"*256')`

     In the above image upon running this we can fill the buffer which can accommodate `256` bytes of characters using python2.
-By doing so we can find out whats the starting address of the buffer which will be used to craft the exploit.
+This helps in crafting the exploit by knowing where the buffer resides in memory.

     Running the below command gives us a better clarity,